microsoft/botframework-solutions/docs/_docs/skills/reference/skillmanifest.md

 ---
 category: Skills
 subcategory: Reference
-title: Skill Manifest
+title: Manifest
-description: Overview of the skill manifest and its role with skill registration and invocation.
+description: Overview of the Skill manifest and its role with Skill registration and invocation.
 order: 3
 ---